portadesign/starter-pimcore5/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/README.md

 ### Default values

-For datatypes which support default values (currently these are Input, Date, Datetime, Numeric, Checkbox, Select, Url Slug and Quantity Value) you can either specify a fixed default (not supported for slugs as values have to be unique) value or you can specify a default value generator service or class which can generate a dynamic default value.
-Default values only get used if the field is empty and in case of [inheritance](../05_Class_Settings/25_Inheritance.md) being enabled also the parent's field is empty.
+For datatypes which support default values (currently these are Input, Date, Datetime, Numeric, Checkbox, Select and Quantity Value) you can either specify a fixed default value or you can specify a default value generator service or class which can generate a dynamic default value.

+The data is persisted according to the following rules.

+1. ***No [inheritance](../05_Class_Settings/25_Inheritance.md)***: default value is persisted to store/query table on create
+2. ***With inheritance and NO parent value***: default value is persisted to store/query table on create
+3. ***With inheritance and existing parent value***: no value is persisted to store table, inherited value is persisted to query table, inheritance is active

 A default value generator is a class which implements `\Pimcore\Model\DataObject\ClassDefinition\DefaultValueGeneratorInterface`.
 This class can generate a value based on the current data of an object.
 Have a look at [Calculated Value](./10_Calculated_Value_Type.md) for an overview of contextual information.

+If a default value generator is defined then it has a higher priority than a configured static default value.

+The decisions are made in the following order:
+1. default value generator. if defined the process stops here
+2. parent value if inheritance is enabled
+3. fixed default value